edgedb/edgedb/docs/reference/sql_support.rst

 SQL adapter supports a limited subset of PostgreSQL connection settings.
 There are the following additionally connection settings:

 - ``allow_user_specified_id`` (default ``false``),
 - ``apply_access_policies_sql`` (default ``false``),
-- settings prefixed with ``global `` can use used to set values of globals.
+- settings prefixed with ``"global "`` can use used to set values of globals.

 Note that if ``allow_user_specified_id`` or ``apply_access_policies_sql`` are unset, they default to configuration set by ``configure current database``